NAME

 options (at least for the authors of dataset).
 There are three

-“GLOBAL_OPTIONS” that are exception and they are -version
+“GLOBAL_OPTIONS” that are exception and they are -version,

-.
+-help and -license.
 All other options come

 after the verb and apply to the specific action the verb implements.